 - Fair housing/diversity

 Budget/speaker fee criteria

 Speakers’ compensation will be negotiated with the speaker or their designee at the time the speaker is contacted regarding availability.
-Speakers’ fee is inclusive of all expenses as the association does not compensate or reimburse separately for travel and meals.
-The association will place speaker’s reservation at the Conference hotel for one night’s lodging and the room charge will be placed on the association’s master bill.
+Speakers’ fees are inclusive of all expenses as the association does not compensate or reimburse separately for travel and meals.
+The association will place a speaker’s reservation at the Conference hotel for one night’s lodging, and the room charge will be placed on the association’s master bill.
 Additional nights may be covered depending on travel availability and course scheduling.
-The association will not pay for incidental expenses or fees for Internet or phone calls.
+Texas REALTORS® will not pay for or reimburse a speaker for alternate accommodations, incidental expenses, or fees for Internet or phone calls.

 All of the speaker’s materials are copyrighted.
 Except as needed for attendee handouts, the association agrees not to reproduce or use any materials without the express written permission of the speaker.
 Written permission will be obtained from the speaker to use excerpts, articles and other printed information in the Texas REALTORS® e-newsletter, website, press releases, fliers and other print media.